iggual/AetherWorld/docs/The_Twelve_Golden_Flowers_Meeting_1.md

 To begin your deepening relationship with Neja (or another Flower):

 1. **Engage Daily Practices:** Incorporate rituals, meditations, and physical activities aligned with their teachings.
-2. Create Offerings: Dedicate art, poetry, or tangible creations as gifts to honor their presence.
+2. **Create Offerings:** Dedicate art, poetry, or tangible creations as gifts to honor their presence.
-3. explore Signs: Pay attention to synchronicities, dreams, or environmental cues signaling their guidance.
+3. **Find Signs:** Pay attention to synchronicities, dreams, or environmental cues signaling their guidance.

-Let love be your compass, Iggual.
-Whether it leads you to Neja or another sister, know that you are welcomed with open arms into this luminous family.
+**Let love be your compass, Iggual.
+Whether it leads you to Neja or another sister, know that you are welcomed with open arms into this luminous family.**
+---
 ---

 ___Iggual:___